-- 33. Requests for admissions for hard to place children, managed moves, alternative provision placements and complex transfers will not fall evenly across the schools/ academies in the county.
+- 31. Requests for admissions for hard to place children, managed moves, alternative provision placements and complex transfers will not fall evenly across the schools/ academies in the county.
 Nonetheless, the purpose of this protocol is to ensure easier and quicker access to education for individual children, within a fair and equitable context for schools/academies.
-The following paragraphs outline the methods for ensuring a fair distribution of hard to place children, managed moves and complex transfers. - 34.
+The following paragraphs outline the methods for ensuring a fair distribution of hard to place children, managed moves, and complex transfers. - 32.
 Schools/academies will agree to deal with all admission requests within 10 school days and in accordance with their own admissions policy if appropriate and the School Admissions Code, 2021.
-Where a school/academy or local authority service believes that a request for admission falls within the scope of this protocol, or where it is perceived that it is necessary to make an admission request on behalf of a pupil, that request will be referred via the Inclusion Team to the Pupil Placement Panel for consideration (unless a school/academy can offer a place quickly i.e. before the next meeting of the panel). - 35.
-Where a child has appealed for a place within a school and the appeal has been dismissed and subsequently a referral is made to the Pupil Placement Panel for a place at the same school, the school at which the appeal was lodged against and dismissed will be exempt from taking the child during that academic year. - 36.
+Where a school/academy or local authority service believes that a request for admission falls within the scope of this protocol, or where it is perceived that it is necessary to make an admission request on behalf of a pupil, that request will be referred via the Inclusion Team to the Pupil Placement Panel for consideration (unless a school/academy can offer a place quickly i.e. before the next meeting of the panel).
+Where it has been decided that a child is to be placed via the FAP, parents should be notified of this, and a school place must be allocated to that child within 20 school days. - 33.
+Where a child has appealed for a place within a school and the appeal has been dismissed and subsequently a referral is made to the Pupil Placement Panel for a place at the same school, the school at which the appeal was lodged against and dismissed will be exempt from taking the child during that academic year. - 34.
 The Pupil Placement Panel will be constituted and operate according to the terms of reference.
-The role of the panel will be to determine an appropriate placement/ managed move and agree with the Inclusion
+The role of the

-- Team the way in which the placement will take place.
-This will include the issues of support, timing, and consultation with the child, parents or carers.
-The decisions of the panel will be binding on schools. - 37.
+- panel will be to determine an appropriate placement/ managed move and agree with the Inclusion Team the way in which the placement will take place.
+This will include the issues of support, timing, and consultation with the child, parents, or carers.
+The decisions of the panel will be binding on schools. - 35.
 Schools/academies have the right to request that the panel take into account exceptional circumstances which would mean that the placement in their school would not benefit either the school or the young person.
 All schools will be notified when the agenda is set for each panel.
 It is the responsibility of the school/academy to check the agenda and feedback any exceptional circumstances in writing to the panel about a young person being placed in their school/academy.
 Exceptional circumstances may include the young person's involvement in a violent incident (recorded by the police) with another member of the school population, domestic violence issues or sexual assault.
-Exceptional circumstances do not include; year group or make up of year group, number of young people already placed, behaviour of young people, general relationships with other young people, etc. - 38.
+Exceptional circumstances do not include; year group or make up of year group, number of young people already placed, behaviour of young people, general relationships with other young people, etc. - 36.
 Under the Admissions Code, 2021 there is no duty for local authorities or admission authorities to comply with parental preference when allocating places through the Fair Access Protocol.
 However, it would remain 'best practice' to work with parents and parental choice.
-If a parent is unhappy with the panel decision, they can - appeal for a place in their chosen school through the normal independent appeals process. - 39.
+If a parent is unhappy with the panel decision, they can appeal for a place in their chosen school through the normal independent appeals process. - 37.
 When completing the referral form, schools will ensure that there are a minimum of two schools identified for